 The Jack Leslie Family: Jack’s daughter Evelyn, granddaughters Lesley, Lyn and Gillian, his great-nieces Kelly, Kerry, Lucy and the Gillick (nee Leslie) family are all delighted Jack is finally getting the recognition he deserves, and great-nephew George Connett sits on our advisory committee.

 Brendon Batson OBE -Brendon is a special adviser to the FA and Trustee of the PFA.
-Born in Grenada, he moved to England with his family aged nine, and went on to became a pioneer for black footballers in England.
-As a schoolboy he signed for Arsenal, the 1st black player to play for the Gunners’ first team, then in 1978 joining WBA along with Cyrille Regis and Laurie Cunningham.
-He features in 100greatblackBritons.com.
+As a schoolboy he signed for Arsenal, the first Black player to play for the Gunners’ first team, then in 1978 joined WBA along with Cyrille Regis and Laurie Cunningham.

-Ty Gooden: Former professional footballer for the likes of Arsenal, Gillingham, Wycombe & Swindon who now scouts for Arsenal.
+Ty Gooden: Former professional footballer who now scouts for Arsenal.

-WEST HAM Clyde Best – was one of the first black players in 1st division football in England, scored 47 goals as a striker 1968 -1976, supports our campaign having heard about us in his home in Bermuda! (full story here!)
+WEST HAM Clyde Best – was one of the first Black players in top tier football in England, scored 47 goals as a striker 1968 -1976, supports our Campaign having heard about us in his home in Bermuda! (full story here!)

 David Cross West Ham legend,225 appearances 99 goals.
 David remembers Jack from the West Ham boot-room in the early 80s – he still has the boots!

-Carlton Cole supports the campaign!
+Carlton Cole supports the Campaign!
 Carlton made over 250 appearances for the Hammers, made 19 England U21 appearances (scoring 6 goals),made his debut for the England national team in 2009, and is now a coach.
 Carlton attended the unveiling with other representatives from West Ham United (see here)

-Jamie Lawson: Ivor Novello Award Winning singer-songwriter is from Plymouth and supports our campaign.
+Jamie Lawson: Award Winning singer-songwriter from Plymouth backed our campaign.

 Shore Financial, Plymouth,

-Luke Pollard MP: Plymouth MP Luke backs the campaign, has provided advice, and donated to the crowdfunder.
+LABOUR: Luke Pollard MP: Luke backed the Campaign, gave advice, and donated to Crowdfunder.

-Jo Stevens MP: Jo is a member (and former chair) of the “Show Racism The Red Card” All Party Parliamentary Group.
+Jo Stevens MP: member of the “Show Racism The Red Card” All Party Parliamentary Group.
 See her statement here.
 Linda Gilroy (previously MP for Plymouth) was a huge supporter, donating money and art-work.

 Artists and Writers